pnwairfire/monitoring-databrowser-v5/data-scripts/calfire/README.md

 # calfire-cacher

+_Updated 2025-11-18_

+_Currently deployed on `data-monitoring_v3-c2`_

 ## Overview

 `calfire-cacher` is a lightweight Python utility designed to run periodically (via cron) to fetch CalFire’s public wildfire incident GeoJSON, split the dataset into "all incidents" and "active incidents", and upload both files into an AWS S3 bucket.

-This tool follows the same structure and conventions as the `server-health-stats.py` script used elsewhere in your Monitoring and AirFire ecosystem.
+This tool follows the same structure and conventions as the `server-health-stats.py` script used in airfire-system-status/server-health-stats/.
 It uses:

 - A dedicated Python virtual environment
 - A secure `.env` file for AWS credentials and runtime configuration
 - A Makefile-driven deployment and environment setup
 - Logging to `/app/logs/<process_name>_TRACE.log`
-- Standard modules used across your other automation scripts:
+- Standard modules including:
   `psutil`, `boto3`, `python-dotenv`, and `requests`

 The script:

-1. Downloads the CalFire GeoJSON from
+1. Downloads the CalFire GeoJSON from `https://incidents.fire.ca.gov/umbraco/api/IncidentApi/GeoJsonList?inactive=true`
-   `https://incidents.fire.ca.gov/umbraco/api/IncidentApi/GeoJsonList?inactive=true`

-2. Uploads the full FeatureCollection to
+2. Uploads the full FeatureCollection to `s3://airfire-data-exports/calfire/incidents_all.geojson`
-   `s3://airfire-data-exports/calfire/incidents_all.geojson`

-3. Extracts only features where `properties.IsActive == true` and uploads them to
+3. Extracts only features where `properties.IsActive == true` and uploads them to `s3://airfire-data-exports/calfire/incidents_active.geojson`
-   `s3://airfire-data-exports/calfire/incidents_active.geojson`

 4. Logs each run to `/app/logs/calfire_cacher_TRACE.log`